thomcc/asmcc/README.md

 - RTTI is off by default.
 - Only tested on Mac (but should probably work on other unices.
 Let me know if you have a problem).

-## TODO (someday)
-- Allow user to specify the default options and templates using a config file.
-- Support gcc.
-- Turn into a gem for easier distribution.
-- Allow user to change the compiler/asmcc options after compilation fails.

 ## License
 Public domain, as described here: [http://creativecommons.org/publicdomain/zero/1.0/](CC0).
 I don't care what you do with it.